Peer Assisted Learning (PAL) for languages

-Finding out the benefits of being the PAL sessions
+Find out about the benefits of attending and leading sessions

 Language learners often claim their biggest challenge is the lack of opportunity to practise the language they want to learn outside the classroom, in a 'normal' context.
 The PAL sessions offer an excellent opportunity for students to do so.
 If you decide to lead the sessions, you will also benefit by gaining new skills and experience, by increasing your confidence and communication skills and by meeting new people.